 In spite of all the religiosity, nothing here suggests a fear in any God.
 We are corrupt and dirty.
 Ghanaians spit, urinate and litter at will.
 Our towns and cities are buried under filth.
 Liquid waste is dumped into the sea.
 Recently a study found South Sudan cleaner than Ghana.

 Ghana always makes the list of the most corrupt countries in the world.
 According to the Ministry of Finance, Ghana loses GHC 30 billion to corruption every year.
-GHC1.8 billion was lost in the SADA/GYEEDA scandal and questionable judgement debts in the last three years alone.
+GHC1.8 billion was lost in the SADA/GYEEDA scandal and dubious judgment debts in the last three years alone.
 The Opportunities to ‘create, loot and share’ are created by Ghanaians who go to church every day of the week.

 These are ‘un-African, unnatural and unbiblical.’
 They are threats to our national cohesion and development.
 The Christian Council should be troubled and concerned because Jesus would be appalled by this.
 How can people be so religious, yet so corrupt?
 And dirty?
 To be fair, the Council has been vocal about corruption, the economy, and the state of the nation.
 But it’s not enough to criticise.